Algafix/OSNMA/README.md

 $ python run.py
 ```

 You will see information printed about every 30s approximately.
-There may be some sync problems with the galmon data.
+There may be some problems with the data received from galmon due to the P2P nature of this service.

 The IP and Port are defaulted to `86.82.68.237:10000`.
 You can specify your own in the Galmon input class constructor.